aparajita/capacitor-dark-mode/README.md

 const statusBarStyle = isDarkColor(color) ?
 Style.Dark : Style.Light
 ```

 If you want to use a different style, you can set `statusBarStyleGetter` to a function that returns the style to use.
-The function will be called with the current `Style` (based on the appearance setting, not the background color) and the status bar background color, and should return the `Style` that the status bar s
-hould be set to.
+The function will be called with the current `Style` (based on the appearance setting, not the background color) and the status bar background color, and should return the `Style` that the status bar should be set to.

 For example, you could use `isDarkColor()` (which is exported by the plugin) with a different threshold: